andrewharvey/srtm-stylesheets/README.md

 can only use integer values as they are simply used to select which individual .hgt tiles to glue together.

-If you are merging a large area you may need to add -co BIGTIFF=YES to the gdal_merge command.
+An additional processing step is also run as part of this script to fill the voids in the data.
+However you need to apply this patch http://trac.osgeo.org/gdal/ticket/4464 to your gdal_fillnodata.py script for this to work.

 #### Hill shading and color relief (hypsometric tints)